evanch98/twitter_clone/README.md

 # Goals
 - To showcase my knowledge of Flutter and Dart
 - To build a Twitter clone app for android and iOS devices with Flutter
 - To effectively utilize Model-View-Controller (MVC) pattern to organize code
+- To effectively utilize the Riverpod package for state management

 # Key Features
 - User authentication using Appwrite authentication